THE REPORT CARD

 4. You're traveling just to grade.
 If you weren't already going, the trip cost is part of the fee, and the math above collapses.
 This whole comparison assumes Rosemont was already on your calendar.

-Flip side: if you're holding something hot, walking it in Thursday and selling it Saturday is the cleanest version of grade-fast-sell-faster the 2026 calendar offers.
-That specific card, at that specific weekend, is what the $149 is for.
+Flip side: if you're holding something genuinely valuable and hot, walking it in Thursday and selling it Saturday into the deepest buyer pool of the year is the cleanest grade-fast-sell-faster play on the calendar.
+That specific card, at that specific weekend, is what the $399 is for.

 Frequently asked questions